LOL! Jimmy Kimmel Condenses Hallmark's 38 Christmas Movies Into One Hilarious Mashup

 YouTube

-Don't have the time to watch all of Hallmark's Christmas movies this year?
+Don't have time to watch all of Hallmark's Christmas movies this year?
 Jimmy Kimmel has you covered.

 The late-night host took clips from the 38 films released this season and mashed them up into one Hallmark holiday spectacular.
 He then premiered his masterpiece on Tuesday's episode of Jimmy Kimmel Live!